 To create nanoporous materials, nanoparticles need to be gathered onto a surface, known as a substrate.
 This step is crucial to immobilize the particles, taking them out of the aerosol and making them part of a usable device.
 The VSParticle VSP-P1 Nanoprinter is coupled with one or more VSP-G1 Nanoparticle Generator simplifies this process through three sequential automated steps:

 2. The ablated material is carried away from the spark region by the flow of the inert gas.
-During this transportation stage, the particles may form agglomerates or fractal-like formations as they collide and stick together creating string-like structures in the carrier gas.
+During this transportation stage, the particles may form agglomerates or fractal-like or string-like structures as they collide and stick together.

 3. The nanoparticles are then deposited onto a substrate from the carrier gas using hypersonic impaction.
 In this method, the aerosol ((nano)particles dispersed in gas) enters the vacuum chamber through a nozzle with a narrow orifice.
 The gas flow is accelerated to hypersonic speeds through the nozzle, causing the nanoparticles to follow a focused trajectory and impacting on the substrate surface.
-Due to the strong Van der Waals forces, the nanoparticles stick to the substrate and to themselves, forming a nanoporous thin film.
+Due to the Van der Waals forces and strong metal-metal bonds, the nanoparticles stick to the substrate and to each other, forming a nanoporous thin film.
 The thickness and pattern of the film can be controlled by adjusting the movement of the substrate on an XYZ-stage, enabling the precise printing of complex nanoparticle patterns without the need for binders.

 Why is spark ablation leading the next wave of nanotechnology?

-• Powered by electricity: As renewable energy sources continue to reduce the cost of electricity, this technology is driven by electrical power.
+• Powered by electricity: As the role of renewable energy sources continues to take over electricity generation, this technology is driven by electrical power.
 This makes it well-aligned with the growing trend toward cleaner and more affordable energy solutions.

 • Clean surfaces for electrochemistry: Electrochemical processes require well-controlled and uncontaminated surfaces for optimal performance.
 Unlike traditional chemical synthesis methods that leave residual pollutants on nanoparticle surfaces, this technology uses a chemical-free approach, resulting in purer and more effective materials.

-• Direct printing of nanoporous layers: Spark Ablation enables the direct deposition of nanoparticles onto various surfaces due to strong van der Waals forces.
+• Direct printing of nanoporous layers: Spark ablation enables the direct deposition of nanoparticles onto various surfaces.
 This method eliminates the need to convert nanoparticles into powders or use binders, which are common in current industrial practices and can compromise the properties of the nanoparticles.
 Typically, nanoparticles are processed into a powder before being adhered to substrates, such as copper foil for batteries.
-However, in powder form, nanoparticles lose their strong van der Waals forces, requiring chemicals or adhesives for adhesion.
+However, in powders, nanoparticles cluster to larger units which cannot be separated.
+Furthermore, chemicals or adhesives are required for surface adhesion.
 Consequently, the most effective way to print nanoporous layers without chemicals is to directly deposit the small nanoparticles themselves.

 • Material agnostic: The technology is versatile enough to process two-thirds of the periodic table with minimal modifications.
-Unlike chemistry-based methods, which require distinct recipes for each material, Spark Ablation's material-agnostic approach is vital for a wide range of applications, including Self Driving Labs (SDL).
+Unlike chemistry-based methods, which require distinct recipes for each material, spark ablation's material-agnostic approach is vital for a wide range of applications, including Self Driving Labs (SDL).
 We can utilize the same device with minimal modifications to advance two-thirds of the periodic table.
 In contrast, chemistry-based synthesis demands the creation of entirely new recipes for each nanoparticle.
-This device material-agnostic approach is key in enabling right material synthesis platform for Self- Driving Labs (SDLs).
+This material-agnostic approach is key in enabling the right material synthesis platform for Self- Driving Labs (SDLs).

 • In-line process control: The technology supports real-time quality control through established methods for measuring nanoparticle size and concentration.
 This capability provides a significant advantage in maintaining precise and consistent production outcomes.